-Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 2 February 2022 Policy contact name and position Kay Bishop, Senior Executive Assistant Amendments after determination 1 - Department for Education school Loumbor 878-2727 • Humber 4 to 11 Age range Type of school Academy primary school Admissions authority Ventrus Multi-Academy Trust Normal round intake 200.04 Reception Published Admission Number 20 45 Priority for children to another se The Park Community School 1 Priority for children from another setting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply 15 November 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202)23 3 Key Dates In-Year admission When to apply from 1 June e 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 se school days of the form being submitted
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 2 February 2022 Policy contact name and position Kay Bishop, Senior Executive Assistant Amendments after determination - 5 070 0707 Department for Education school number 878-2727 Age range 4 to 11.
+There is also Early Years provision from 3.
+Type of school Academy primary school Admissions authority Ventrus Multi-Academy Trust Normal round intake Reception Published Admission Number 202 45 Priority for children to another set The Park Community School 1 Priority for children from another s setting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+See below Key Dates Normal round When to apply 15 November 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202 233 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 om 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 so school days of the form being submitted